AlNedorezov/cv/README.md

 Leading the Engineering Team at the Department of Digital Technology Development for E-Commerce.<br>
 During my work at Russian Post I have designed & lead the engineering of Order Management System, and have participated in the launch or re-launch of solutions for calling customers via voice bots, contact center, hyperlocal delivery, various courier services, etc.

 I have participated in the work of technical communities, most notably Java community.
-There I have been helping with preparing skills marices, interview scenarios, questions, and test cases, as well as with formulation of competency check-list for teams evaluation.<br>
+There I have been helping with preparing skills marices, interview scenarios, questions, and test cases, as well as with formulation of competency check-list for teams evaluation.

+**Mentor** @ [Yandex Practicum](https://practicum.yandex.ru/) _(Nov 2019 - Present)_ <br>
+Mentor at Backend/Python development department<br>

+Supervised a group of 30-60 students: communicated with them in Slack, conducted group and individual calls (on technical issues, finding motivation, creating a career map, etc.), compiled and conducted webinars (~1 webinar per month), organized students into groups to work on open-source projects that they created from scratch for practice, where I was acting as a "customer" with business requirements, and as mentor who helped to organize SDLC.
 <br><br>

 ## 👩🏼‍🎓 Education